spenserleighton1/ehoff_personal/README.md

-# David Starr Dunn personal page
+# Erica Hoffmeister personal page

-This is my online portfolio site, were you can get to know me a little and see some of my work.

-It's live on github-pages, and you can find it by typing davidstarrdunn.com in your browser.

-This page was built with html, sass, and a little help from bootstrap and tweenMax from GSAP.
+This page is 99% ripped from my man DSD.
+You can visit his personal page [HERE](http://davidstarrdunn.com) and all of his other hard work [HERE](https://github.com/dsdunn/).